chriscabral/pinax-theme-bootstrap-account/README.rst

 Quick Start
 -----------

-This templates extend https://github.com/pinax/pinax-theme-bootstrap, and can be used in conjuction with https://github.com/pinax/django-user-accounts.
+This templates extends https://github.com/pinax/pinax-theme-bootstrap, and can be used in conjuction with https://github.com/pinax/django-user-accounts.

 To have this package working you need: